• Skip to main content

 Home.co.uk’s Bournemouth Market Rent Summary suggests that the average rent landlords in Bournemouth can charge is currently £1,247 per month.
 Average monthly rents for different kinds of Bournemouth property are £796 PCM for a one-bed property, £1,277 PCM for a two-bed property, £1,510 PCM for a three-bed property, £2,097 PCM for a four-bed property while a five-bed property could earn £2,241 PCM according to their figures.

 Bournemouth buy-to-lets offer property investors strong yields.
-Research on property xyz suggests that investors can find an average long let gross yield of 4.6% in Bournemouth itself.
+Investors can find an average long let gross yield of 4.6% in Bournemouth itself.
 Student properties and holiday lets in Bournemouth are likely to offer much higher yields.

 One local report says the Bournemouth letting market is the strongest it has ever been, and that letting agents receive hundreds of calls within hours of posting a new property up for rent.